MrWillCom/MrWillCom.github.io/source/resume/index.md

 Plus, I'm interested in mobile apps, I can also use Flutter.

-Not just frontend, I'm also familiar with Node.js and MongoDB.
+Not just frontend, I'm also familiar with Node.js.

 I love open source, as you see, I have many open source repositories and some projects.
 I'v also contributed to many different repositories, improve and enjoy them.